 The orientation course will introduce new students to the College and prepare them for academic life at the institution.
-The administration and academic advisors will maintain consistent contact with all students in order to identify and help find solutions for obstacles to the students' educational goals.
-Academic advising will be part of the orientation and retention process so that students will understand their goals to progress.
+The administration and academic advisors will maintain consistent contact with all students in order to help identify and find solutions for obstacles to students' educational goals.
+Academic advising will be part of the orientation and retention process so that students will understand requirements for progression.
 Every degree-seeking student will register for ORI 101 Orientation (a one-credit hour course) when admitted to the College.
 The class helps orient students with time management, study skills, library usage, writing style, and online research.
-Students are introduced to policies and procedures, academic expectations, and financial matters.

-All degree-seekings students should complete Orientation with a passing grade during the first six months of enrollment and before they register for courses that begin after that period of time.
+Students are introduced to policies and procedures, academic expectations, and financial guidelines.
+Degree-seekings students should complete Orientation with a passing grade during the first six months of enrollment and before they register for courses that begin after that period of time.